Rhetos.ElasticSearch 6.1.0

 Methods provided in RhetosElasticClient are:

-• SearchResult<T> Search<T>(ElasticQuery<T> query) - method for searching the ElasticSearch index.
+• SearchResult<T> Search<T>(ElasticQuery<T> query) - method for searching the OpenSearch or Elasticsearch index.

 • IndexItems(string elasticIndexName, IEnumerable<Guid> ids) - method for indexing items with specified ids.
 There are also following extension methods provided: IndexItems(string elasticIndexName, IEnumerable<Guid?> ids), IndexItems<TIndex>(IEnumerable<Guid> ids) and IndexItems<TIndex>(IEnumerable<Guid?> ids)